patxibocos/google-photos-exporter/README.md

 8. Under Authorization -> Click on `Review and Submit`
 9. Authorize the app

+### OneDrive OAuth ☁️

+1. Follow the steps described in => https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0
+    1. When setting the scopes, set `offline_access files.readwrite`.
+The first one will allow getting new access tokens.
+The later is required to upload photos/videos and also for reading the sync file.

 ## Build on your own 📙

 **Java 8** is the single requirement to build and run.
 It can be easily installed using [SDKMAN!](https://sdkman.io/)